 The social impacts associated with the rehabilitation works will be managed by proper guidance and strict monitoring of subproject activities.
-The Labourers are expected to be recruited entirely from local areas, which will enhance economic opportunity for them.
+Unskilled labour is expected to be recruited entirely from local areas, which will enhance their opportunity for better economic livelihood.